OSINTer-Platform/OSINTer/README.md

 simply for providing a source for the article when parsing it to markdown, but two; also for specifying which profile to use for scraping the source code.
-When the script parsed the OG tags to HTML, it added a query string to all of the URL's named "OSINTwProfile".
+When the script parsed the OG tags to HTML, it added a query string to all of the URL's named "OSINTerProfile".
 As it is extremly unlikely that any website is normally using this as a query string, it won't interact with the website, but it is the easiest way of letting the second part of the script know which article to look for the neccessary details in.